 After it was announced in June 2000 that the human genome was almost completely mapped, private and public entities unleashed a flood of patent requests for genes and small pieces of gene sequences.
-The total number of human genes is estimated to be about 30,000, and it is estimated that up to 20 percent of genes are patented by private companies, the government and even individuals.
+The total number of human genes is estimated to be about 30,000, and until recently, up to 20% of those genes were patented by private companies, the government and even individuals.

 Supreme Court Decision

 In June 2013, the U.S. Supreme Court unanimously ruled that naturally occurring genes and genetic sequences are not patentable.
 The case centered on patents on the genes BRCA1 and BRCA2, which are normal genes found in all humans, but mutations in them increase the risk for breast cancer.
 By invalidating patents held on BRCA1 and BRCA2, all other gene patents were also invalidated.

 The AMA submitted an amicus curiae brief in support invalidating gene patients, stating that: